phanumat/Documentation/arduino/index.rst

 Installing the library
 ----------------------

-To install, copy the entire SmartThings directory into the ‘libraries’ directory in your sketchbook.
+To install, copy the entire PEA HiVE directory into the ‘libraries’ directory in your sketchbook.
 Your sketchbook location is set in the Arduino IDE preferences, by default, the location will be:

 Windows:
-‘My Documents\Arduino\libraries\SmartThings’
+‘My Documents\Arduino\libraries\PEA HiVE’

 OSX:
-‘~/Documents/Arduino/libraries/SmartThings’
+‘~/Documents/Arduino/libraries/PEA HiVE’

-You can download the `SmartThings Arduino Library here <http://cl.ly/ZMHh>`__.
+You can download the `PEA HiVE Arduino Library here <http://cl.ly/ZMHh>`__.

 Pairing the shield
 ------------------

-To join the shield to your SmartThings Hub, go to “Add SmartThings” mode in the SmartThings app by hitting the “+” icon in the desired location, and then press the Switch button on the shield.
+To join the shield to your PEA HiVE Hub, go to “Add PEA HiVE” mode in the PEA HiVE app by hitting the “+” icon in the desired location, and then press the Switch button on the shield.
 You should see the shield appear in the app.

 To unpair the shield, press and hold the Switch button for 6 seconds and release.
-The shield will now be unpaired from your SmartThings Hub.
+The shield will now be unpaired from your PEA HiVE Hub.
 Make sure to delete from your account if you plan to re-pair it!

 Changing the Device Handler
 ---------------------------

-By changing the Device Handler in the SmartThings cloud you can change how to interact with your Arduino + ThingShield.
+By changing the Device Handler in the PEA HiVE cloud you can change how to interact with your Arduino + ThingShield.
 When a shield first pairs, it has no functionality and only serves to help identify the device in the mobile app.
 We have some pre-built Device Handlers that you can use for most functionality.
 One pre-built Arduino Device Handler is the “On/Off Shield (example)”

-To change your Device Handler, log into `http://graph.api.smartthings.com/` and click on “Devices” Navigate to and click on the Arduino ThingShield then click on “Edit” on the bottom left of the page.
+To change your Device Handler, log into `http://graph.api.PEA HiVE.com/` and click on “Devices” Navigate to and click on the Arduino ThingShield then click on “Edit” on the bottom left of the page.

 Select the "Type" drop down menu.